Uruguay–Argentina–Chile–Paraguay 2030 FIFA World Cup bid: Bidding process

 The bidding process was launched in the second quarter of 2022; a host will be chosen at the 74th FIFA Congress in 2024.

 Qualification

-48 teams will qualify for the World Cup with the current format set by United 2026; if the format remains then only 32 will qualify.
+48 teams will qualify for the World Cup with the current format set by United 2026.
 If the bid is accepted and they do win over other rival bids, then Paraguay, Uruguay, Argentina and Chile would automatically qualify.

-FIFA football tournament hosting experiences
+Major sporting events hosting experiences

-Argentina, Chile, Paraguay and Uruguay have all hosted various FIFA events:
+Argentina, Chile, Paraguay and Uruguay have all hosted various major sporting events.
+The following is an incomplete list: